ansible/receptor-collection/README.md

 molecule test
 ```

+## Contributing

+We value all feedback.
+To report an issue or propose an enhancement, please open an issue in our [GitHub project](https://github.com/ansible/receptor-collection).

+We also encourage and welcome contributions!
+To fix an issue or make code changes, please create a fork and submit a pull request PR.

 ## Support

-### Reporting Issue

-We value any and every kind of feedback.

-To report an issue, please open an issue against this GitHub project.

-If you also want to provide a PR to fix the issue please do it.
-We encourage (and welcome contributions).
+As Red Hat Ansible Certified Content, this collection is entitled to support through the Ansible Automation Platform (AAP) using the **Create issue** button on the top right corner.
+If a support case cannot be opened with Red Hat and the collection has been obtained either from Galaxy or GitHub, there may community help available on the [Ansible Forum](https://forum.ansible.com/).

 ## Release Notes and Roadmap